helpfulengineering/free-for-covid/README.md

 # Free for COVID
 A collection of tools and software provided for free for those contributing to alleviating the COVID-19 pandemic.
+Feel free to contribute to this list by making a pull request or reaching out to Helpful Engineering!

 * [Cribl LogStream](https://cribl.io/blog/cribl-logstream-free-for-government-healthcare-covid-19-responders/).
   * Description: process machine data, logs, instrumentation data, application data, metrics, *et cetera* in real-time and deliver them to your analysis platform of choice.